SnehaBrataGhosh/Travel-Management-System/README.md

 This is travel management system project and was used in ci/cd project.

-And was given by the teachers for practice purpose
+And was given by the teachers for practice purpose.